Cosmonaut Volkov Tomato Seeds - (Lycopersicon lycopersicum)

 - Heirloom, Non-Hybrid, Non-GMO seeds

 Cosmonaut Volkov Tomato - A Treasured Ukrainian Heirloom

-Early season large 4 in. red fruit with sweet rich full bodied flavor.
+Early season large 6 -12 oz red fruit with sweet rich full bodied flavor.
 Underestimated variety, much earlier, incredibly productive and tastier than many others.
 Old time flavor with a sharp edge.

 Disease resistant, does well in cold summers or poor soils, yet produces well in hot weather.
 Unusually large tomatoes for an early season variety.

 From Dniepropetrousk, Ukraine and named after their first Cosmonaut.

 Tomatoes were grown as a crop in Mexico and Peru in pre-Columbian times, but the early history of domestication is not well known (most likely in Mexico).
 In Europe, tomatoes were grown as ornamentals (thought to be poisonous) and became popular as a food only in the 18th century.

 Raw or cooked the tomato is one of the most widely used and versatile foods from your garden.
 Use fresh in salads, sandwiches, and salsas.
 Cooked in sauces and stews.
 Can be stuffed, dried, puree, paste or powdered.
 The uses are endless!